 66-67 Cornhill, EC3

-Architect: Thomas Chatfield Clarke
+Architect: Thomas Chatfeild Clarke

 Listing: Grade II (1977)

-Variously described as “Italian Renaissance” by recent historians and “in the style of Francois I” (early French Renaissance) by Chatfield Clarke, the overall arrangement of this building seems to us more typical of mid-/late-Victorian historicism, with well-considered but eclectic ornamental and compositional elements.
+Variously described as “Italian Renaissance” by recent historians and “in the style of Francois I” (early French Renaissance) by Chatfeild Clarke, the overall arrangement of this building seems to us more typical of mid-/late-Victorian historicism, with well-considered but eclectic ornamental and compositional elements.
 The Cornhill facade essentially consists of a fully fenestrated, Portland Stone grid, starting with a taller ground storey, three further storeys with mullioned, tripartite windows and a projecting cornice.
 Above that are two thoroughly rather attic storeys added in the 20th century

 On this rational but unremarkable arrangement are superimposed rising orders of engaged columns (Tuscan, Ionic, Corinthian and Composite) which are doubled around the central bays and reproduced in subsidiary order over the mullions.
 Furthermore, the friezes on the two bottom storeys display a full complement of sculptural relief including swags, cherubs, medallions and coats of arms.